swiftsoftwaregroup/tropess-notes/README.md

 # tropess-notes
-This repository has moved to https://github.com/swift-earth-science/tropess-notes
+This repository is now hosted at https://github.com/swift-earth-science/tropess-notes